Royal Armouries Museum: Construction

+Visitor numbers were 324,000 in 1998 and 191,000 in 1997, far below projections.
+By 1999, the museum had accumulated debts of £20m and was facing closure; the Royal Armouries subsequently renegotiated its arrangement with RAI, taking over operation of the majority of the museum.
+In 2012, the Public Accounts Committee stated "[t]he handling of this was weak and commercially naive", while the National Audit Office reported "The end result is that the government, and not the contractor, will pay to keep this museum open."

 Location

 Situated close to Leeds city centre on the South bank of the River Aire the museum is one of the focal points of the regenerated Leeds waterfront.
 It is located on Armouries Square, in Leeds Dock.
 Road access is by Armouries Drive and Chadwick Street.